The glass ceiling – why companies get it wrong

 1 False belief that over-performance leads to advancement

-5 Humbleness and unclear expectations of what a manager does
+2 Humbleness and unclear expectations of what a manager does

-6 Hesitation to tap into a broader network
+4 Hesitation to tap into a broader network

 Career advancement not only comes with good performance but also requires sponsorship and a strong network.
-Women often feel they need to have a close relationship before asking for an introduction, a favour or a knowledge exchange.
-A personal eye-opener from attending a mostly male conference earlier this year: The format for networking was ‘Hi, I am … This is what I am looking for.
+Interviewees felt they need to have a close relationship before asking for an introduction, a favour or a knowledge exchange.
+A personal eye-opener from attending a mostly male conference a few years back: The format for networking was ‘Hi, I am … This is what I am looking for.
 You?
 Let’s help each other out’.
 Contacts, tips, introductions were openly traded without any prior connection.
 Building relationships remains important but not all cases require a deep and established relationship.
-On the self-bias side, women sometimes don’t reach out for support because they fear being seen as incompetent.
+Young professional women were also more hesitant to reach out to a broader network for fear of being seen as incompetent.

 Recommendations for companies to get more female managers